Rhode Island CCW Qualification (RICCWQ)

 Shooters may use any handgun of their choice, of any action, non-magnifying sights, and caliber.
 However, whichever caliber the shooter qualifies with, that is the largest caliber they can carry with their license.
 So, if you qualify with a .22 pistol, you can only carry .22 caliber handguns.
 But if you qualify with a .45 pistol, you can carry that and everything below (.40, .357 magnum, .38spl, 9mm, .380, .22lr, etc.).
 RI CCW is good for 4 years.

 Our RICCWQ course consists of a 2-hour private lesson that includes the official exam, so students get to practice exactly what they will be graded on, before taking the actual exam.
-By training directly before SFT administers the official qualification, students confidently pass the shooting exam, scoring far above the minimum score of 195/300.
-Students shoot 50 rounds of .22LR AND 50 rounds of whatever caliber they want to officially qualify with.
+By training directly before SFT administers the official qualification, students have a much higher opportunity of achieving the minimum score of 195/300.
 SFT signs the necessary documents, certifying that the student successfully passed their shooting qualification.

-Course includes gun rentals, ammunition, eye & ear protection, targets, and live fire at the range.
+Course includes gun rentals, eye & ear protection, targets, and live fire at the range.
+Students must bring 200 rounds of the caliber they would like to qualify with.